*Kid's View of Science*

 A: One horsepower is the amount of energy it takes to drag a horse 500 feet in one second.

-- You can listen to thunder after lightening and tell how close you came to getting hit.
+- You can listen to thunder after lightning and tell how close you came to getting hit.
 If you don't hear it you got hit, so never mind.

 - When they broke open molecules, they found they were only stuffed with atoms.
 But when they broke open atoms, they found them stuffed with explosions.